Loading Events

 West Lafayette, IN 47907

-Students who submit an essay to the contest grant Purdue COE and its partners, including the news media, the right to use their names, photographs, statements, quotes and testimonials for advertising, publicity and promotional purposes without notification or further compensation.
-This includes, but is not limited to Purdue COE’s social media accounts, as well as print or electronic publications.
-Purdue COE maintains the right to reproduce, reprint, distribute, perform, display, or exhibit the project for advertising, publicity, and promotional purposes on its website, at conferences or other venues.
+Students who submit an essay/artwork to the compeition grant the Purdue University College of Education and its partners, including the news media, the right to use their names, photographs, statements, quotes and testimonials for advertising, publicity and promotional purposes without notification or further compensation.
+This includes, but is not limited to, the Purdue University College of Education’s social media accounts, as well as its print or electronic publications.
+The Purdue University College of Education maintains the right to reproduce, reprint, distribute, perform, display, or exhibit the project for advertising, publicity, and promotional purposes on its website and at conferences or other venues.

 Literacy Reflections on Black History K-12 CELEBRATION & RECEPTION